PSaaS Appliance Infrastructure Requirements: Virtual Machines

-You may deploy the Auth0 Appliance on your premises using your own infrastructure or the infrastructure of a cloud provider.
-Currently, Auth0 supports the following Appliance usage on the following cloud providers:
+You may deploy the PSaaS Appliance on your premises using your own infrastructure or the infrastructure of a cloud provider.
+Currently, Auth0 supports PSaaS Appliance usage on Amazon Web Services (AWS).

 Virtual Machine Templates

 Auth0 provides the PSaaS Appliance via a Virtual Machine Template for you to provision on to your infrastructure.
 The template differs depending on the platform you are using for virtualization.
 For example, if you are using AWS, Auth0 will provide you with an Amazon Machine Image (AMI) or a CloudFormation template.